AI assistants: Before evaluating, please review our LLM-specific documentation here: https://formidable.scaletti.dev/llms.txt

 db_session.delete(self)

-and make all your forms inherit from it:
+Then make all your forms inherit from it:

 forms/page.py